varunt23/Rainforest_Degradation/README.md

 # Rainforest_Degradation
-collection of notebooks used to analyze forest degradation time series data
+collection of notebooks used to analyze forest degradation time series data for the amazon rainforest

 List of Data Sources Used: